Coronavirus and our Communities

-- As many states institute shelter-in-place orders, our clinics remain open based on the March 19th memorandum issued by the United States Department of Homeland Security detailing that Physical Therapy, Occupational Therapy and Speech Therapy are all recognized as essential services, allowing us to continue to care for you and your family.
+- As many states experience a surge in COVID-19 cases and re-institute shelter-in-place orders, our clinics remain open based on the March 19thmemorandum issued by the United States Department of Homeland Security detailing that Physical Therapy, Occupational Therapy and Speech Therapy are all recognized as essential services, allowing us to continue to care for you and your family.

 - Increased sedentary activity and increased levels of stress resulting from the current pandemic and social distancing have the potential to intensify symptoms for those suffering from chronic pain.
 By remaining open, we are providing a safe and effective treatment option opposed to medicinal alternatives.